robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 ```

 # Interfaces and Type Aliases
 Interfaces and type aliases are ways in which we can give our types useful and meaningful names.
+You should pretty much always prefer interfaces unless you need some specific features.

 ## Type Aliases
 Allow us to